 Create a list of what you would like your store to do and separate that list into essential and desirable features.
 Consider:

-There are a multitude of e-commerce plugins available for WordPress.
-The features will vary between them, but for the more advanced options will include features like stock control, coupon codes, product variations and different shipping options.
+There are a multitude of e-commerce plugins available for WordPress that make direct-to-fan selling easier.
+The features will vary between them, but the more advanced options will include features like stock control, coupon codes, product variations, and different shipping options.

 - Relatively easy to set up.